 How can you catch up?

-- If your employers offer a 401(k) or other retirement plans, take advantage of this and set up a direct deposit to these accounts.
-You can also do this with Individual Retirement Account or IRA’s if you are not saving in a company sponsored plan.
+o If your employers offer a 401k or other retirement plans, take advantage of this and set up direct deposit to these accounts.
+You can also do this with IRA’s if you are not saving in a company sponsored plan.
 Set it, forget and let it grow.

-- Learn about the various retirement planning options that you can take advantage of by SIGNING UP for the FREE – EMPOWERED WORTH RETIREMENT PLANNING WORKSHOP.
+• Learn about the various retirement planning options that you can take advantage of, SIGN UP for the FREE – EMPOWERED WORTH RETIREMENT PLANNING WORKSHOP.

-- Get the confidence you’re lacking by taking a personal finance and/or investment course.
+• Get the confidence your lacking by taking a personal finances and investment course.

-- Cover topics from money management, debt management, insurance, investing and more.
-EMPOWERED WORTH offers an easy on demand course via our incredibly affordable subscription.
+o Cover topics from money management, debt management, insurance, investing and more.
+EMPOWERED WORTH offers an easy on demand course via our incredible affordable subscription.